googleapis/mcp-toolbox-sdk-go/tbadk/README.md

 ### Supported Protocols

 > [!WARNING]
 > The native Toolbox protocol (`core.Toolbox`) is deprecated and will be removed on March 4, 2026.
-Please use `Protocol.MCP` or specific MCP versions.
+Please use `core.MCP` or specific MCP versions.

 | Constant | Description |
 | :--- | :--- |